By Jeff White (firstname.lastname@example.org)

-In honor of his coaching success, Kuhn was named the 2010 recipient of Collegiate Baseball's Tom House Teaching Professional of the Year Award.
+In 2010, Kuhn was the recipient of Collegiate Baseball's Tom House Teaching Professional of the Year Award.
 The award recognizes excellence in teaching pitchers and acknowledges years of continued education and study of the latest pitching techniques as identified by scientific fact and biomechanical research.

-In 10 seasons, Kuhn's pitching staff has won 461 games, an average of more than 46 victories per season, while Virginia is one of just eight programs to reach each of the last 10 NCAA tournaments.
-His staff has ranked among the top 20 teams nationally in ERA eight of the last 10 years, including a No. 1 ranking in 2011 when UVa posted the lowest ERA at UVa in 40 years.
-The Cavaliers also have racked up four No. 3 national ERA rankings (2005, 2006, 2007, 2009) during that time.
+In 11 seasons, Kuhn's pitching staff has won 514 games, an average of more than 46 victories per season, while Virginia is one of just eight programs to reach each of the last 11 NCAA tournaments.
+His staff has ranked among the top 20 teams nationally in ERA nine of the last 11 years, including a No. 1 ranking in 2011 and a No. 2 standing in 2014 when UVa posted the lowest ERA at UVa in 40 years.
+The Cavaliers also have racked up four No. 3 national ERA rankings (2005, 2006, 2007, 2009) during Kuhn's tenure.